 D) Professional Skills and Abilities; and Employability Skills and Abilities.
+On successful completion of the programme students will be able to...

 - 1. Work within a framework where there are competing priorities and values and manage the tensions to advocate for a particular understanding over others - 2.
 Work to tight deadlines to produce work of the required standard - 3.
 Contribute to the learning process in group settings to meet shared learning goals - 4.
 Synthesise and present competing and complex information - 5.
 Apply ethical codes of practice to their own research intentions - 6.
 Work as a semi-independent learner, identifying and overcoming barriers in the learning process.